Alberto Rey: Bagmati River Art Project Series (2014–2016)

 Alberto Rey, "Bagmati River flowing into Kathmandu, Nepal", oil on board, 2014.

-In 2016, Rey wrote and illustrated a book about his project in Kathmandu, Nepal called Complexities of Water: Biological Regionalism: Bagmati River, Kathmandu Valley, Nepal with SUNY Fredonia colleague and graphic designer, Jason Dilworth.
-The project exhibition opened at the Siddhartha Art Gallery at Barbar Mahal Revisited in Kathmandu, Nepal, Nov.
-20, featuring fourteen paintings, water samples, the documentary "BAGMATI" and artwork by Nepalese artists.
-The project consisted of collecting scientific data about water quality, pollution, human impact, climate change, and plans to improve the health of the Bagmati river and inform neighboring communities about conservation methods.
-The project's stated goal was to present information in an accessible manner to explain how the holiest river in a country became a health threat and how to provide the residents of Kathmandu and other similar communities safer practices and choices in supplying water for their families.
+In 2016, Rey wrote and illustrated a book about his project in Kathmandu, Nepal, titled Complexities of Water: Biological Regionalism: Bagmati River, Kathmandu Valley, Nepal, with SUNY Fredonia colleague and graphic designer Jason Dilworth.
+The project's exhibition opened on 20 November at the Siddhartha Art Gallery at Barbar Mahal Revisited in Kathmandu, featuring fourteen paintings, water samples, the documentary "BAGMATI", and artwork by Nepalese artists.
+The project also collected scientific data on water quality, pollution, human impact, climate change, and strategies to improve the health of the Bagmati river, while informing neighboring communities about conservation methods.

 Alberto Rey, "Black Mamo", oil on board, 2019.